What to expect:

 If you know me, you like the way I work and you are happy to recommend me to your clients, I will be more than happy to pay you back 10% of my income.

 P.S.
-If you want me to host a workshop for your company, check out this.
+If you want me to host a workshop for your development team, please, check out this.